ralphcomplido/AuthClient/README.md

 # AuthClient 🔐

-This is a full-stack authentication application built using **Angular** (frontend) and **ASP.NET Core Web API** (backend).
-It demonstrates user registration with password confirmation, validation feedback, and toast notifications using `ngx-toastr`.
+This is a full-stack authentication application built using **Angular** (frontend) and **ASP.NET Core Web API** (backend), with JWT-based authentication.
+It demonstrates user registration and login with password confirmation, validation feedback, and toast notifications using `ngx-toastr`.

 ---

 ## Features

+- 🔐 Secure JWT-based authentication with token storage and API protection

-- ✅ User registration with full name, email, and password
+- ✅ User registration and login with full name, email, and password
 - 🔒 Strong password rules (min length, symbol requirement)
 - 🔁 Password confirmation with custom validator
 - ⚠️ Form validation with user-friendly error messages